tvdboom/ATOM/docs_sources/api/models/lr.md

 * By default, the estimator adopts the default parameters provided by its package.
   See the [user guide](../../../user_guide/#parameter-customization) on how to customize them.
-* The `penalty` parameter will be automatically set to "l2" when penalty = "none" and solver = "liblinear".
+* The `penalty` parameter is automatically set to "l2" when penalty = "none" and solver = "liblinear".
-* The `penalty` parameter will be automatically set to "l2" when penalty = "l1" and solver != "liblinear" or "saga".
+* The `penalty` parameter is automatically set to "l2" when penalty = "l1" and solver != "liblinear" or "saga".
-* The `penalty` parameter will be automatically set to "l2" when penalty = "elasticnet" and solver != "saga".
+* The `penalty` parameter is automatically set to "l2" when penalty = "elasticnet" and solver != "saga".
 * The `C` parameter is not used when penalty = "none".
 * The `l1_ratio` parameter is only used when penalty = "elasticnet".
 * The `n_jobs` and `random_state` parameters are set equal to those of the